 This is another option you have.
 These startup incubators and accelerators offer seed money, expert mentorship, supplies and office space in exchange for a share of company ownership.
 The accelerator can also lend their network and provide mentorship opportunities and help you to snag future investments.

 What Can You Do to Get the Investors Interested?

-Pitch effortlessly to a potential investor about the overview of your business, the problems it solves and what you need to make it better.
+Pitch effortlessly to potential investors for a startup about the overview of your business, the problems it solves and what you need to make it better.
 And this is where the investor comes in……

 It is much easier to get funding once you have some real paying customers.
 This basically works like a proof that the business-market match exists.
 This appeals to investors as it means you are a company with a proven traction and customer discovery.